 The Fete is now known as an international phenomenon celebrated in 120 countries including the Philippines.
 Organized by Alliance Francaise de Manille (famous French language school in Manila), the Embassy of France to the Philippines, Tourism Promotions Board of the Philippines and B-side Collection, the Fete de la Musique 2017 covered 30 stages in Metro Manila.

-My concert best friend and I enjoyed the event for concerts and musicals have always been part of our lives.
+My concert buddy and I enjoyed the event for concerts and musicals have always been part of our lives.
 However, we only watched the performances at the Rock stage.
 We did not get to watch any in Eclectic stage due to its delayed schedule of performances and to the fact that we needed to meet our friend at the Rock stage as early as we could.
 We did not stay out the entire night either since we both needed to be home early.

 Looking forward to attend the festival next year and to discover more artists in different stages.
 Here are the bands that we rocked with.